The best parks in and around Birmingham for nature walks

 Parking: small charge

 This vast expanse of woodland offers plenty to explore, with lakes perfect for spotting nesting herons in the spring if you head off the beaten track.
 There’s Forge Mill Farm on site along with huge play areas, a splash pad and plenty of activities to enjoy.
+No matter the time of year this place can be a full day out.

 Best parks in Birmingham